ekky1328/docker-cli-supabase/README.md

 ## Security Notes

+> [!CAUTION]
-⚠️ Do not use this in production unless you know what you are doing.
+> Do not use this in production unless you know what you are doing.

-- ⚠️ All credentials are saved to `supabase_credentials.txt` with restricted permissions (chmod 600)
+- All credentials are saved to `supabase_credentials.txt` with restricted permissions (chmod 600)
 - This is not for production use, consider additional security measures if you are planning to do this.
 - Keep your JWT secrets and API keys secure, refer to tools like 1Password for Developers or other Secret Handlers.